Shasvat-Anand/CODSOFT/README.md

 # CODSOFT
-This repo is contain the task which I got in a virtual internship by the codsoft.
+This repository contains tasks completed as part of my virtual internship at CodSoft.
+Each task showcases my practical understanding and hands-on experience with various technologies, tools, and programming concepts provided during the internship.